varya/varya.github.com/_posts/en/issues/2014-02-25-ym-modular-system.md

 articles about it.
 Let us rather proceed to the msin question: why do we need *another* modular system?<br/>
 For sure, there are CommonJS and AMD, but working for large projects I faced their large drawback.
-They anyway are synchronious.
+They anyway are synchronous.
 This is not fatal, but in my project we often had to prodive different hacks for it.

 Let us say, we have 3 modules: moduleA, moduleB and moduleC. moduleC depends on